2nd Friday Gallery Night - Calendar

 This unique art community opens its doors, free of charge, and lets you get up close and personal with the art and artists!

-Pick up a map at 1945 South Halsted and explore the city's most vibrant art community, the Chicago Arts District!
+Pick up a map ar 1945 South Halsted and explore the city's most vibrant art community, the Chicago Arts District!